The Baratza Encore Review

 The encore has a few espresso-worthy grind settings, allowing you to experiment and do a little fine tuning.

-The lowest setting on the Encore is nearly fine enough to be a Turkish grind.
+The lowest setting on the Encore is nearly fine enough to be a Turkish grind, but not quite.

 A quick note on the Encore’s fine grind: the lower the setting, the more clumping.